njsimons/CODATA-RDA-Lesson-1/Ecercise 1b.md

-##Excercise 1b.
-Determine which DOI agency maintains a given DOI?
+**Excercise 1b.
+Given a valid DOI, determine which Agency issued it**